MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 <!-- ====================================================================== -->
-## Before you begin
+## Enabling the REST Publish API at Partner Center

-To use the Microsoft Edge Add-ons API, you need to enable the API for your project in the Microsoft Partner Center, by creating API credentials.
-Use the following steps to create API credentials.
+To use the Microsoft Edge Add-ons API, you first need to enable the API for your project in the Microsoft Partner Center by creating API credentials, as follows:

 1. Visit Microsoft Partner Center and sign in to the account that you used to publish an add-on.